Loading your recommendations…

 AFTERNOON

-Explore downtown, strolling across painted crosswalks toward Durham Central Park and Cecy’s Gallery & Studios, a multi-artist art gallery with a diverse array of artwork, home goods, jewelry, and most importantly, souvenirs for loved ones.
+Explore downtown, strolling across painted crosswalks toward the Central Park District and Cecy’s Gallery & Studios, a multi-artist art gallery with a diverse array of artwork, home goods, jewelry, and most importantly, souvenirs for loved ones.
 Durham Food Hall sits conveniently down the street and is the perfect stop for lunch.
 Place your order to go, eat in the urban park and marvel at the adorning public art as little ones burn energy climbing kid-friendly sculptures and playing with the interactive pixel wall.

 EVENING